Neville Brand: 1980s

 In 1980, Brand appeared as Major Marvin Groper in The Ninth Configuration, written and directed by The Exorcist author William Peter Blatty.

 His final roles included Fantasy Island, Without Warning (1980), Harper Valley P.T.A., and The Return (1982).
 He was top billed in his last film, Evils of the Night (1985).

 Personal life

-Brand and his wife, Rae, had three daughters.
+Brand and his wife Rae had three daughters.

-A Republican, he supported the campaign of Dwight Eisenhower during the 1952 presidential election.

 Brand was an insatiable reader who amassed a collection of 30,000 books over the years, one of the largest private libraries in Los Angeles.
-Most of his collection were destroyed in a 1978 fire at his Malibu home.
+Most of his collection was destroyed in a 1978 fire at his Malibu home.

 His wartime service caused him post-traumatic stress disorder that led to bouts of alcoholism.
 In 1975, he said in an interview that his addiction had cost him most of his fortune.

 Death

-Brand died from emphysema at Sutter General Hospital in Sacramento, California, on April 16, 1992, at age 71.
-After a private funeral service he was cremated, and his remains were interred in a niche of the Morning Glory Room at East Lawn Memorial Park in Sacramento.
+Brand died from emphysema at Sutter General Hospital in Sacramento, California on April 16, 1992 at the age of 71.
+After a private funeral service, he was cremated, and his remains were interred in a niche of the Morning Glory Room at East Lawn Memorial Park in Sacramento.